OrdinaryMagician/ibuki_m/README.md

 ---

-## Bonus Features

-Some extras that are entirely optional, but add to the experience.

-### NIN Radio
+## NIN Radio

 *"I could listen to these all day."*

 A playlist of several instrumental **Nine Inch Nails** tracks, ready to be popped into your trusty music player.
 Tracks are automatically shuffled and will play one after another, rather than looping per-map.

-### Mischievous Ellen

-*"That's my gal pal right there."*

-You can bring along an old friend to these adventures.
-The undying drunkard gremlin that married **Saya**'s brother right by your side.
-Share some of your vodka with her to make her get even more pumped up for combat.
-She carries two weapons, which she'll alternate between as needed.
-A beefy .50 PE **Beagle** sidearm and her mainstay 4mm **Hyperion** gauss rifle, loaded with shock charge tipped bolts for extra knockback.

-As expected of an **Anarukon**, she will get back up after a while when she gets killed, so you don't have to worry about losing her.
-If she ever loses track of you somehow, she can easily employ the trusty magic skills of her **Yanikov** blood to warp to your position.

-You can share healing and powerups with her *(Yes, this includes the milk)*.
+This will be distributed as a separate add-on to save on size for the main package.

 ---